eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

   </profile>
   ```

-  Then add the required Liberty Maven plugin configuration:
+3. Add the required Liberty Maven plugin configuration:

-  2b.
-Liberty server configuration file, `server.xml`, that is located in the source folder that is referenced in the `pom.xml` file.
+- Liberty server configuration file, `server.xml`, that is located in the source folder that is referenced in the `pom.xml` file.

   ```xml
   <configFile>${basedir}/src/main/liberty/config/server.xml</configFile>
   ```

-  2c.
-Optional: Liberty server environment file:
+- Optional: Liberty server environment file:

   ```xml
   <serverEnv>${basedir}/src/main/liberty/config/server.env</serverEnv>
   ```

-  2d.
-Optional: Liberty Java Virtual Machine options file:
+- Optional: Liberty Java Virtual Machine options file:

   ```xml
   (jvm.options)
   <jvmOptionsFile>${basedir}/src/main/liberty/config/jvm.options</jvmOptionsFile>
   ```

-3. Add `/mc-target` to the `.gitignore` file to ignore build output from the `microclimate` build profile.
+    - Add `/mc-target` to the `.gitignore` file to ignore build output from the `microclimate` build profile.

-Note: Due to a known issue the server needs to be configured to use port 9080 in order for the project to be detected as started.
+**Note:** Due to a known issue, the server needs to be configured to use port 9080 in order for the project to be detected as `started`.
 See [Troubleshooting](troubleshooting.html) for more details.

 ### Post-import instructions